kamilzielinskidev/machine-learning/pytorch_for_deep_learning/README.md

     - What gradient descent is - in progress
     - What backpropagation is - in progress
     - What inference_mode does and how to use it
-  - Create linear regression model - in progress
+  - Create linear regression model
+  - Create neural network
+    - Loop, forward propagation, calculate loss, back propagation, optimize parameters